 Bianca Freire-Medeiros is Associate Professor in sociology at the Center for Research and Documentation on Brazilian Contemporary History (CPDOC) at the Getúlio Vargas Foundation in Rio de Janeiro, Brazil.
 She was a research fellow at the Center for Mobilities Research (CeMoRe) at Lancaster University, UK.
 Dr. Freire-Medeiros has published widely on a range of subjects relevant to favela communities, such as social mobility, tourism, and favelas as media spectacles.
 Her book, Touring Poverty, published by Routledge in 2013, probes the material, aesthetic, and ethical dimensions of poverty tourism in city spaces, social interactions, and global imaginaries.
 The book’s sustained, careful ethnographies unpack the meanings, objects, bodies, and spatial practices that make up "the traveling favela," a mobile site for experiencing poverty and a global trademark.

-A native of Montevideo, Uruguay, Juan Pablo Luna earned a PhD in political science from the University of North Carolina at Chapel Hill in 2006.
+Juan Pablo Luna, a native of Montevideo, Uruguay, earned a PhD in political science from the University of North Carolina at Chapel Hill in 2006.
 In 2008, his dissertation was awarded the Juan Linz Award for the Best Doctoral Dissertation by the Comparative Democratization Section of the American Political Science Association.
 Also in 2008, he was awarded a postdoctoral fellowship by the Latin American Program of the Woodrow Wilson Center for Scholars, and was appointed as associate visiting professor at Princeton University.
 He currently coordinates the Chilean chapter of the LAPOP/AmericasBarometer Survey, run by Vanderbilt University.
 He has participated in research projects run by academic centers in Uruguay, Chile, Canada, Spain, and the U.S. His most recent works have appeared in Comparative Political Studies, Política y Gobierno, Revista de Ciencia Política, Latin American Politics and Society, International Political Science Review, Third World Quarterly, Journal of Latin American Studies, and the Journal of Democracy.
 In 2010, along with Herbert Kitschelt, Kirk Hawkins, Guillermo Rosas, and Elizabeth Zechmeister, he published the book Latin American Party Systems (Cambridge University Press).
 His research interests include the analysis of political parties and party systems, the nature of political representation, the political effects of social and economic inequality, the nature of state institutions, and the mixed-methods approach to research in political science.

 Cássio M. Turra is an associate professor of demography in the Department of Demography/Cedeplar at Universidade Federal de Minas Gerais (UFMG), Brazil, where he teaches graduate and undergraduate courses on demographic methods, population issues, and economic demography.
 After earning his PhD in demography from the University of Pennsylvania in 2004, Turra spent two years as a postdoctoral fellow at the Office of Population Research and the Center for Health and Wellbeing at Princeton University.
 Turra’s research encompasses many aspects of aging, including the relationships between life challenges, social economic environment, health, and mortality in older populations.
 In 2012, Turra was elected president of the Brazilian Association for Population.